raebann/portfolio-jekyll-theme/README.md

 ### Site Settings

 Site settings live in one of two places: the `_config.yml` file, or the `_data/` folder.
-The former holds data about how the site is structured, while the latter has information about the presentation and content of the site's pages.
+The former holds information about how the site is structured, while the latter has data about the presentation and content of the site's pages.

 #### General Configuration

 The `_config.yml` file has a bunch of boilerplate at the top, which you can ignore; it's just telling Jekyll how to process the files it finds.
 The interesting sections are `collections`, `title`, `description`, and `author`.
 We'll cover `collections` in the [categories section below](#categories).
 For now, all you need to know is that this defines the project categories for the site.

 The `title`, `description`, and `author` values are mostly used for SEO.
 They should accurately describe the site.
-The `title` is also used as the site title (the text that appears in the browser tab) as well as in the site's "logo" (the text that appears at the top-left in the navigation menu).
+The `title` is also used as the site title (the text that appears in the browser tab) as well as in the site's "logo" (the text that appears on the top-left in the navigation menu).

 #### Theming

 The `_data` folder contains the `layout.yml` and `settings.yml` files.
 The first of these defines theme colours for the site.
 These colours are defined as hex codes, which look like `#1a2b3c` or `#789` (which is short for `#778899`).
-It should be relatively easy to figure out what colour a code represents: just Googling shows the colour at the top of the search results.
+If you're not familiar with these, it should be relatively easy to figure out what colour a code represents: just Googling it shows the colour at the top of the search results.
 The colours in the file are:

 * `accent`: This is the site's accent colour.
 It's used for the link colour, the hover colour of menu items, and the text highlight colour.
 * `textColor`: This is the base text colour for most of the site.
 Note that links, menu items, and headers do not use this colour.
 * `headlineColor`: This is the colour for individual page titles.
 * `documentBackgroundColor`: This is the site's background colour.

 When choosing colours, make sure the contrast between the foreground and background is high enough to abide by [accessibility requirements](#accessibility-considerations).
-Also note that (for now) menu items don't have any colour settings; they'll always be black.
+Also note that (for now) menu items don't have any colour settings; they'll always be black (`#000000`).
 This means you can't give the site a dark theme as the menus will be illegible.

 #### Static Content

-The second file in `_data`, `settings.yml` contains the site's "static" content (I'm just calling it static because it presumably changes less often than projects, not because it can't or shouldn't change).
+The second file in `_data/`, `settings.yml`, contains the site's "static" content (I'm just calling it static because it presumably changes less often than projects, not because it can't or shouldn't change).
 It comprises three sections: `menu` at the top, `about` `cv` and `contact` in the middle, and `social` at the bottom.
-This mirrors where in a page each of these things would appear.
+This mirrors the order they would appear in a page.

-The menu `section` defines the menu on the top-right of every page.
+The `menu` section defines the menu on the top-right of every page.
 Each entry needs to have a `name` which will be displayed, and a `url` which is the page that should be linked.
-Optionally, a menu item can have a list of `children`, which follow the same structure.
+Optionally, a menu item can have a list of `children`, which each have the same structure.
 Note that the menu doesn't support a depth of more than two (_i.e._ children can't themselves have children).

 The `about`, `cv`, and `contact` sections define the contents of each of those pages in Markdown.
-Notice that the first line of each starts with `>`: this just tells the YAML file that every indented line coming after is part of this section.
+Notice that the first line of each starts with `>`.
+This just tells the YAML file that every indented line coming after is part of this section.

 The `social` section behaves mostly like the `menu` above: each entry will add a social icon in the bottom menu.
-Each entry needs an `icon` (refer to [this list](https://fontawesome.com/v4.7.0/icons#brand) for available icons and their names), a `link` to the profile, and a `name`.
-The name is for screenreader users, who can't see the icon and so need a bref textual description of where the link will go (the site's name should be enough in most cases).
+Each entry needs an `icon` (refer to [this list](https://fontawesome.com/v4.7.0/icons#brand) for available icons and their codes), a `link` to the social media profile, and a `name`.
+The name is for screenreader users, who can't see the icon and so need a brief textual description of where the link will go (the site's name should be enough in most cases).
 For email, the `link` should be formatted like `mailto:email@example.com`.

 ### Categories